likaiucas/DragOSM/README.md

 ## About DragOSM

-DragOSM is a new framework to accurately align and correct building roof and footprint labels in off-nadir (oblique) aerial images, especially where historical labels (e.g., from OpenStreetMap) are outdated or spatially misaligned.
+DragOSM is a new framework to accurately align and correct building roof and footprint labels in off-nadir (oblique) aerial images, especially where historical labels are spatially misaligned.
 Our method formulates label correction as an interactive "dragging" process, introducing the novel concept of the **Alignment Token**, and adopts denoising training to robustly learn spatial offsets.